 Kickbacks and Bribes - Drug manufacturers paying health care professionals to prescribe or purchase profitable drugs manufactured by that company.

-COPS combines big data sources, advanced predictive modeling techniques, and intuitive visualization to prioritize investigative caseload, improve efficiency of investigative resources, and maximize fraud recoveries.
-COPS is a sophisticated tool that uses multi-variate analysis and anomaly and pattern detection to score and rank bad actors by examining key fraud indicators such as:
+Elder Research combines big data sources, advanced predictive modeling techniques, and intuitive visualization to prioritize investigative caseload, improve efficiency of investigative resources, and maximize fraud recoveries.
+Elder Research uses anomaly and pattern detection to score and rank bad actors by examining key fraud indicators such as:

 - Claim volume